marcelinhov2/angular-kickoff/README.md

 ##Features
 * CLI to generate and destroy modules, styles and partials ( Contribution of: [viniciuszago](https://github.com/viniciuszago) );
-* Auto create/delete of src files inside app folder;
+* Auto create/delete of src files inside www folder;
 * Jade instead of html;
 * Coffee-Script instead of JS;
 * Ng-Classify for better AngularJs Declarations;